Breaking the Metric Voting Distortion Barrier: Maximal Lotteries

 For the Condorcet game, note that under the notation we introduced in \Cref{sec:prelims}, once $D_A$ and $D_B$ are picked the payoffs for Alice and Bob are $s_{D_A \cg D_B}$ and $s_{D_B \cg D_A}$ respectively.
 We remind the reader that in this section we treat $s_{i \cg i}$ as $\frac12$ so that if both players choose the same candidate, their payoffs are equal.

 Suppose that we fix an election instance.
 Let $D$ be the distribution output by ML, which chooses candidate $i$ with probability $p_i$.
 Let $P(I) = \sum_{i\in I} p_i$ be the probability that a candidate in $I$ is chosen.
 Let $D(I)$ be the distribution conditioned on the chosen candidate coming from $I$. i.e., a candidate $i \in I$ is chosen with probability $p_i/P(I)$.
-Note that $D(I)$ is not well-defined if $P(I) = 0$, so we will deal with cases where this comes up separately.
+Note that $D(I)$ is not well-defined if $P(I) = 0$, so we will deal with cases {which lead to $P(I) = 0$} separately.

 We will prove the following theorem.

 \begin{theorem} For any fixed biased metric and any $t \geq 0$, we have

 In particular, this implies that ML has distortion at most $3$. \end{theorem}